techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 10.
 11. static {x /= 5; }
 12. }

-    a.
-Lines 5 and 12 will not compile because the method names and return types are missing.
+A. Lines 5 and 12 will not compile because the method names and return types are missing.

-    b.
-Line 12 will not compile because you can only have one static initializer.
+B. Line 12 will not compile because you can only have one static initializer.

-    c.
-The code compiles and execution produces the output x = 10.
+C. The code compiles and execution produces the output x = 10.

-    d.
-The code compiles and execution produces the output x = 15. e.
+D. The code compiles and execution produces the output x = 15. e.
 The code compiles and execution produces the output x = 3. f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: